Environmentalism – What Counts, and Who’s Counting?

 Carolyn Finney is the author of Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors.
 As a cultural geographer and professor, Finney explores how issues of difference impact participation in decision-making processes designed to address environmental issues.
 Her work seeks to develop greater cultural competency within environmental organizations and institutions.

-Last month, Finney took a bold stand for environmentalism when she and 8 others resigned in protest from the U.S. National Parks Service Advisory Board.
-One year earlier, the NPS, EPA and other federal agencies were issued a climate change gag-order as goals of extracting and exploiting natural resources replaced goals of preserving public lands.
-As of January 2018, Interior Secretary Ryan Zinke had yet to take a meeting with the NPS advisory board.
+Finney took a bold stand for environmentalism when she and 8 others resigned in protest from the U.S. National Parks Service Advisory Board.
+One year earlier, the NPS, EPA and other federal agencies were issued a climate change gag-order as goals of extracting natural resources replaced goals of preserving public lands.
+As of January 2018, then Interior Secretary Ryan Zinke had yet to take a meeting with the NPS advisory board.
 Finney refused to participate in her own marginalization.

 “I resigned this week because I cannot be overlooked, and I will not be silenced through inattention.
 I must continue to honor the ideals of commitment, service, and responsibility that I first learned from my father and continue to see expressed in those with whom I’ve been privileged to work on the National Parks Advisory Board and in the National Park Service.”